In the Spotlight

 Preventing Another Stroke with a Healthier Lifestyle

 Breaking old habits can be hard.
 But when your health is at stake, it's never too late to make changes for the better.
 Some lifestyle changes might be easy for you.
 Others might be tough.
-So if you need help, talk with your health care provider, family, or friends.
-Learn more.
+If you need help, talk with your health care provider, family, or friends.

 Preventing Recurrent Stroke: Eating Healthy (Veterans Health Library)